susovanpatra00/Deep-Learning-Projects/Cats Vs Dogs/README.md

 ## Neural Network Architecture

 The CNN architecture used in this project consists of multiple convolutional and pooling layers followed by fully connected layers.
-The architecture is designed to learn hierarchical features from the input images, starting from low-level features (e.g., edges, textures) to high-level features (e.g., shapes, objects).
+The architecture is designed to learn hierarchical features from the input images, starting from low-level features (e.g., edges, textures) to high-level features.
 The final layer uses a softmax activation function to output the probability of each image belonging to either the cat or dog class.

 ## Training